 In five years, more than half the world will be using 5G, but it won’t come without issues.
 5G will have better coverage, but it’ll result in bandwidth issues, because servers providing online services won’t be able to support the huge U/D speed.
 VPNs can beat bandwidth limits by hiding your traffic from your ISP so they can’t slow you down.

 Leaks of customer information from startups will be rife as the pandemic forces businesses to focus on production rather than security, leaving a lot of vulnerable points for hackers to attack.
 A greater focus will therefore be put on securing our personal accounts and taking matters into our own hands.
-Click here to take the National Privacy Test.
+The first step could be taking the National Privacy Test which will reveal how much you already know about staying safe online.

 We spend our lives studying the tech world.
 Whether it’s preparing for AI, studying cybercrime, or analyzing the social trends that it all impacts, these predictions are the result of years of experience on the front line of cybersecurity.